edgexfoundry/edgex-docs/docs_src/microservices/V2TopLevelMigration.md

 ### Application Services

-Application services use the database only when the [Store and Forward](../application/AdvancedTopics/#store-and-forward) capability is enable.
+Application services use the database only when the [Store and Forward](../application/AdvancedTopics/#store-and-forward) capability is enabled.
 If you do not use this capability you can skip this section.
 This data collection only has data when that data could not be exported.
-It is recommended to not upgrade to V2 while the Store and Forward data collection is not empty or you are certain the data is no longer needed.
+It is recommended not to upgrade to V2 while the Store and Forward data collection is not empty or you are certain the data is no longer needed.
 You can determine if the Store and Forward data collection is empty by setting the Application Service's log level to `DEBUG`  and look for the following message which is logged every `RetryInterval`:

 ```tex
 msg=" 0 stored data items found for retrying"